-Warning/ Announcement is in force at 6am All morning classes commencing before 1:30pm will be cancelled.
-(Example: a 3-hour class running from 1pm to 3:50pm will be cancelled) Warning/ Announcement is in force at 10:30am All afternoon classes commencing at any time from 1:30pm and before 6pm will be cancelled.
+Warning/ All morning classes commencing before Announcement 1:30pm will be cancelled. is in force at (Example: a 3-hour class running from 6am 1pm to 3:50pm will be cancelled) Warning/ Announcement is in force at 10:30am All afternoon classes commencing at any time from 1:30pm and before 6pm will be cancelled.
 (Example: a 3-hour class running from 5:30pm to 8:20pm will be cancelled)